 That's why you should have politicians serving two years and out, out the door.

-Anyway, so it's he everything he said he would do, like, for example, when he negotiates, if you ever read the art of the deal, and there will be people in the media speculating, well, Hannity has these conversations with the president.
+Anyway, so it's he, everything he said he would do, like, for example, when he negotiates, if you ever read the art of the deal, and there will be people in the media speculating, well, Hannity has these conversations with the president.

-Well, I'm a talk show host, excuse me.
+Well, I'm a talk show host.

-Um, I'm a member of the press, and yeah, I make phone calls, and we do a lot of digging, which is how we were able to really for two years break story after story after story after story while the mainstream media went ahead with their lies, their collusion and their hoax and conspiracy theories, and we ended up being right and they were wrong.
+And we do a lot of digging, which is how we were able to really, for two years, break story after story after story after story while the mainstream media went ahead with their lies, their collusion, and their hoax and conspiracy theories.

-And so people, literally, people will write me from the media and how many times have you talked, spoken to the president?
+And so people, literally, people will write me from the media.

-Like, oh, give me a list.
+Like, well, give me a list.

 My answer is always the same.

-Give me a list of all of your sources, and I'll consider maybe telling you one of mine, which I would never do.
+Give me a list of all of your sources and I'll consider maybe telling you one of mine, which I would never do.

-Well, what do you mean, Hannity?
+What do you mean, Hannity?

 You're a talk show host.